alcytorres/sentiment_analysis/README.md

 # README

-# Sentiment Analysis
+# Earnings Sentiment Analyzer

 # Description
-  This Sentiment Analysis AI Agent is a personalized tool designed to analyze the sentiment of financial articles or reviews, classifying them as Very Bullish, Bullish, Neutral, Bearish, or Very Bearish with concise explanations.
-It serves as a powerful resource for tracking market sentiment, allowing users to evaluate text inputs and visualize sentiment trends.
+  This Earnings Sentiment Analyzer is an AI-powered RAG (Retrieval-Augmented Generation) application designed to analyze company earnings reports and answer questions with sentiment insights.
+The app indexes multiple earnings PDFs into a Neo4j vector database, retrieves relevant context, and generates cited answers using local AI models.

-  Built with a clean and intuitive interface, the app helps users assess financial texts, identify key entities (e.g., companies), and evaluate investment decisions based on sentiment analysis.
-It’s more than just a tool—it’s a dynamic assistant for financial insight.
+  Built with a clean interface, featuring a dark mode, the app helps users quickly extract insights from earnings reports, understand sentiment trends, and get detailed answers with source citations.
+It combines the power of vector search, financial sentiment analysis, and generative AI to provide comprehensive earnings analysis.

 # Getting Started
   These instructions will get you a copy of the project up and running on your local machine.